antidude-z/dropout_prediction/README.md

 The repository includes a `Jenkinsfile` for automated deployment.

-When creating the Pipeline job in Jenkins:
-- You will see a **LIGHTWEIGHT** parameter in the job UI.
-- Set it to `true` for faster builds during development.
-- Set it to `false` for full training (better model quality).
+1. Create a new **Pipeline** job in Jenkins.
+2. Set **Definition** to *Pipeline script from SCM*.
+3. Choose **Git** and enter the repository URL.
+4. Save and run the pipeline.

+> [!NOTE]
+> The first run may be aborted by Jenkins in order to correctly set pipeline parameters.

-On successful completion, two Docker containers will start:
+On successful completion, two Docker containers will start in the background:
 - **`ml_model`** — serves model inference on **port 8080**
 - **`mlflow_ui`** — provides the MLflow dashboard on **port 5000**